NSLS-II-BMM/BeamlineManual/docs/cheatsheet.rst

 This is a relative scan.

+After the scan, you will prompted to select a position to move to.
-After prompt, single click the left button after a linescan to move to a position.
+Single click the left button after a linescan to move to a position.

 .. code-block:: python

    RE(pluck())

-to repeat that on the current plot.  ``RE(pluck())`` only works on the *most recent* plot.
+to repeat that on the current plot.

 Energy scans